cell2fire/Cell2Fire/docsrc/source/rstfiles/Graphics.rst

 Steps to convert images to the form of **.gif** files:
 ----------------------------------------------------------------------------------

-The gif file can be gained when we run the **gif.py** file, and what we need to do is to set severial pictures that we want to combined as a short "movie"to be run through the python file.
+The gif file can be created when we run the **gif.py** file, which combines several .png files into a short "movie".

-Here are the specific steps to gain a gif file:
+Here are the specific steps to create the gif file:

-1. cd to a plot sets we want to get a gif image.
+1. cd to a plot dirctory that contains the png files that we want to use to create the gif file.
 Take Plots1 as an example:
 .. code-block:: html
    :linenos: